timescale/promscale/docs/downsampling.md

 ## Data Retention

 All metrics in Promscale use the default retention period when they are created but you can change both the default retention period as well as the retention period for individual metrics which Prometheus doesn't provide.
 A typical use case is to retain aggregated metrics for longer for trend analysis.

+Read more in the [metric retention documentation](metric_deletion_and_retention.md#metric-retention).

 ## Choosing a downsampling method